 - Select the parent page of the branch in the structure where you want to set the sorting.

 - Edit the page and select the Settings tab.

 - Select sorting criteria under Sort subpages.

-- If you move a page into a branch that is not sorted according to sort index, you get prompted to move the page and at the same time apply sort index as sort order for that branch.
+- If you move a page into a branch that is not sorted according to sort index, you will get prompted to move the page and at the same time apply sort index as sort order for that branch.
 Confirm with OK.
-When you drag a page into a new position in a page tree branch, the sort index is automatically recalculated to fit the sort order of that branch.
+When you drag a page into a new position in a page tree branch, the sort index will automatically be recalculated to fit the sort order of that branch.

 - If you drop a page under a different parent page (with sort index set as sort order), the page will first be moved or copied, and then sorted.
 The page will thus remain in the tree in the position where it was first dropped.

 The pages that you move will be saved again, meaning that you must have publishing rights to be able to use drag and drop for sorting.
 You must also have publishing rights for the page branch with sort index to which you move a page.